The Asset Management Review: Switzerland

 iii Taxation of investors

-Swiss-resident investors of CISs that are transparent for tax purposes will be taxed on their share of fund income.
-This taxation principle will depend upon the structure of the fund (i.e., distributing or growth) and the income received (i.e., capital gains or other ordinary income realised by the CIS).
-Capital gains attributable to private investors are normally exempted provided that they are distributed with a separate coupon or that they are separately booked in the accounts of the CIS.
+Swiss-resident investors of CISs that are transparent for tax purposes are taxed on their share of fund income.
+This taxation principle depends on the structure of the fund (i.e., distributing or growth) and the income received (i.e., capital gains or other ordinary income realised by the CIS).
+Capital gains attributable to private investors are normally exempted provided that they are distributed with a separate coupon or they are separately booked in the accounts of the CIS.

 iv Stamp duty

-The new supervision of asset managers under the FinIA and the FinSA, together with the implementation of the automatic exchange of information, represents another example of the regulatory adjustments implemented in Switzerland to fully align the Swiss regulatory framework with international standards.
-Another topic of interest will remain the issue of retrocessions (see Section II.ii).
+The new supervision of asset managers under the FinIA and the FinSA, together with the implementation of automatic exchange of information, represents another example of the regulatory adjustments implemented in Switzerland to fully align the Swiss regulatory framework with international standards.
+The FinSA regime further represents a major change both for domestic asset managers and foreign asset managers providing financial services to Swiss-based clients (see Section II.ii).
+As regards non-Swiss financial service providers, this constitutes a major shift from the liberal regime applicable to the provision of inbound cross-border financial services on Swiss soil prior to 1 January 2020.
+In summary, subject to certain exemptions depending on client classification, the consequences of the application of the FinSA as a result of the provision of financial services are the following: (1) client segmentation between institutional, professional and retail clients; (2) the obligation to comply with rules of conduct; (3) the obligation to comply with organisational measures; (4) the affiliation with an ombudsman office; and (5) the registration of client advisers (i.e., individuals who actually provide financial services within a given institution or on their own) in a register.
+Another topic of interest will remain the issue of retrocessions.
 In line with the developments taking place at the international level, Switzerland's asset management industry is in the process of adjusting its remuneration structure to be less reliant on retrocessions.
-Nevertheless, contrary to the situation prevailing in the European Union, the Swiss legislative and regulatory perspective will keep allowing retrocessions albeit in a more transparent and restrictive manner.
+Nevertheless, contrary to the situation prevailing in the European Union, retrocessions remain allowed albeit in a more transparent and restrictive manner.